jagfiend/petewond.github.io/_posts/2022-01-04-new-year-new-blog.markdown

 Rambling intro aside.
 This year I would like to learn and build some new things (or old things in new ways).
 Broadly I want to:

-+ Improve my backend skills and become more of a specialist in this area.
++ Improve my backend development skills and become more of a specialist in this area.
 + Learn Python to challenge myself technically and work with a language that's quite different to what I'm used to.
 + Dive dive into topics like API development, approaches to developing larger projects and better understanding the tools I'm using day to day.